arshika77/arshika77.github.io/index.md

 <a name="/bio"></a>
 # Bio

-I am a Masters of Science student in Machine Learning at [Carnegie Mellon University](https://www.ml.cmu.edu/) where I am learning about how to conduct specialized ML theoretical and applied research through coursework in Advanced Machine Learning, Intermediate Statistics and Deep Reinforcement Learning and Control.
-Previously, I was a pre doctoral researcher at Google DeepMind, previously [Google Research India](https://research.google/locations/india/), working in the [MASSI lab](https://blog.google/technology/ai/30-new-ai-for-social-good-projects/) mentored by [Prof. Milind Tambe](https://teamcore.seas.harvard.edu/tambe).
+I am a Masters of Science student in Machine Learning at [Carnegie Mellon University](https://www.ml.cmu.edu/) where I am learning about how to conduct specialized theoretical and applied Machine Learning research through coursework in Advanced Machine Learning, Intermediate Statistics and Deep Reinforcement Learning and Control.
+Before this, I have worked as a pre doctoral researcher at Google DeepMind ( previously [Google Research India](https://research.google/locations/india/) ).
 My work focused on developing robust bandit algorithms for efficiently delivering health awareness information in underserved communities in India.
 My Resume is available <a href="/img/Arshika_Lalan_Resume_Final.pdf" target="_blank">here</a>.

 Even before, I was a Research Assistant at the [Kreiman Lab](https://klab.tch.harvard.edu/) at Harvard University where I worked on adopting continual learning algorithms for continuous domain adaptations.